grafana/grafana-operator/docs/blog/v5-intro.md

 - Is everything working as you expected?
 - Is there any features missing?
 - Is there an open issue for that feature?
 Please search for it and if it's not please create an issue.
-- Help out with PR:s, to get started look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+- Help out with PR's, to get started look at the [CONTRIBUTING.md](https://github.com/grafana/grafana-operator/blob/master/CONTRIBUTING.md) file.

 We probably won't support all the features that we did in v4, due to maintenance burden, but if a missing feature get lots of up votes we might give it a second review.

 An extra note about the **do you like it?**, getting feedback is one of the hardest things in open-source.
-Even if "all" you did was to follow the new v5 [installation guide](v5-getting-started.md) we want to know about it, you might feel that you don't have specific insights or thoughts and that is fine.
+Even if "all" you did was to follow the new v5 [installation guide]({{< relref "v5-getting-started.md" >}}) we want to know about it, you might feel that you don't have specific insights or thoughts and that is fine.
 But writing one row on slack and saying "hey I installed version v5 and it worked as I expected".
 Helps us a lot since we get to know that people are trying it.